Fujiaoji/PhishingEval/README.md

 - input data information: screenshot
 - can use the former env to run the code: ```python eval_emd.py```
 # dataset
+- Note: Due to its large size, we put the subset of sampled phishing 4190 dataset corresponding to Table 3 in the paper.
+The apwg451514 is shared through the other link.
 - apwg451514: contains html, screenshots from apwg.
-Will be shared on the other website due to its large size
+Due to its large size, we share it at [this link]()
 - archive100: 100 domain (Tranco1000) with html and screenshots (archive.org)
 - crawl_benign: benign 110 brands' data, including:
     - login.png: screenshot